Fatemehjj/movie-generator/README.md

 # movie-generator-with-microservices
-it doesnt support all requirements for microservices
+it doesn't support all requirements for microservices

-📹 this is a movie generator app, which would help you to find your proper movie!
+📹 this is a movie generator app, which would help you find your proper movie!

 ## What I used 🍃